KristijanCetina/remax-house-pricing/readme.md

 # Model predviđanja cijena nekretnina
-every repositore wants to have readme.md.
+every repository wants to have readme.md.
 So here it is